kkysen/systems-hw-shell/README.md

 * `popen(3)` is never used to interpret any commands, because `popen` just calls bash and that would be cheating.
+  This actually makes the entire program fundamentally harder, so doing it without bash through popen is a big accomplishment.

 * If anything does happen to go wrong, a signal handler is set that will print out a stacktrace